diyhue/diyHue/.github/ISSUE_TEMPLATE/docker-bug-report.md

 ---
-name: Bug report
+name: Docker Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve our docker images

 ---